syncfusion-content/blazor-docs/blazor/stock-chart/trend-lines.md

 ## Moving Average

-A moving average trendline smoothens out fluctuations in data to show a pattern or trend more clearly.
+A moving average trendline smoothen out fluctuations in data to show a pattern or trend more clearly.
 To render a moving average trendline, use trendline [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartTrendline.html#Syncfusion_Blazor_Charts_StockChartTrendline_Type) as `MovingAverage`.

 `Period` property defines the period to find the moving average.